grantjr1842/delayed-streams-modeling/client/rust/kyutai-stt-cli/SYSTEM_DESIGN.md

   - `hooks/use-websocket.ts` (utterance assembly / finalize heuristic)
   - `public/worklets/audio-processor.js` (resample-to-24k + chunking strategy)

-This guide documents the current implementation and can be used by LLM coding agents to maintain or extend the `kyutai-stt-rust-client` project (library + CLI).
+This guide documents the current implementation and can be used by LLM coding agents to maintain or extend the Kyutai STT Rust client components (library + CLI).

 ---